oshi/oshi/CONTRIBUTING.md

 #### Build and Test

 Ensure that you can build the project and run tests.
+After your change, the tests should still pass.

 ```
 mvn test